ActionAtSea/action-at-sea/readme.txt

 TO DO LIST:
 =====================================================================================

+- Add selecting player colour and tinting ship
 - Support for game board having non-uniform dimensions
-- Add multiple level selection
 - Look at warning: PhotonView on persistent object being fixed (id and prefix must be 0)
-- Add selecting player colour and tinting ship
-- Add game room lobby with support for a fixed number of players in a single room
+- Add check for ready players when trying to play a level